Zone: Typically 4 - 8, but variable

 Notes: Asters are beautiful plants with a bountiful supply of flowers while in bloom.
 They are simply a must in a wildflower garden because they flower in the latter part of summer and fall when there is a high demand for pollen and nectar.
 They act as host plants for Northern and Pearl Crescents.
 They also attract Monarchs, Skippers, Painted Ladies and Sulphur butterflies.
 In general, asters are preferred by bees over goldenrods.
 When goldenrods have finished, asters are still around to provide foraging bees with food.
 Asters reseed easily and start popping up all over the garden, but they are still easy to control.

 Asters under modern plant classification systems are placed in several geni and if you go to a good nursery, then you should be able to find specimens that suit your particular soil and moisture requirements.
 For moist or clay soils, Aster puniceus is a tall and attractive specimen.
 However, what I consider to be the best looking Aster is also probably one of the most attractive for wildlife.
 New England Aster grows to around 6 ft and holds it own when naturalised with goldenrods.
-When these plants are in full bloom, they are top heavy with flowers and are going to need some support.
+When this plant is in full bloom, it is top heavy with flowers and is going to need some support.
 The best looking cultivar of this plant is the compact Purple Dome.
 Unfortunately, the semi-double flowers do not serve pollinators well.
 This plant has a long bloom period and will continue to provide nectar to bumblebees well into October in Ontario.
 You could try trimming 12 inches off when it reaches a few feet high.
 This will stunt the growth of the plant and prevent it from becoming lanky.

 Boltonia asteroides (false aster) can grow in a wide range of conditions including fairly dry soil.
 The species, growing to about 5 feet, is taller than the cultivars and may need support.
 The picture here shows a cultivar called snowbank.
 It is a dense plant covered with a spray of white flowers.
 It may still need support after heavy rains.